 While YouTube now offers an option to purchase a YouTube TV package, the original, old-fashioned YouTube is still a quality choice.
 Whether you’re seeking re-runs or want to view favorite funny moments, YouTube is the place.

 You also have the opportunity to dig deep into the catalogs and find hours of creative and educational entertainment.
-While it may not wholly satiate your desire for live television, if you’re on a budget, this may help ease the cutting of the cable cord.
+While it may not wholly satiate your desire for live television, if you’re on a budget, this may help ease the cable cord's cutting.

 Note: Several readers have indicated that it can be hard to cancel YouTube TV during the free trial, be sure to cancel early if you decide to test out their service.